 Not only that, there are actually several different strategies for defeating Bowser.
 You can jump over him or run under him.
 As Super Mario you can even run straight into him and use your temporary invincibility period to make it past.
 Once you’ve done this, you’re free to grab the axe, “cutting” the bridge, which falls away and sends Bowser plummeting into the fire below.
-Or, if you manage to survive all the way to Bowser with your fireballs intact, you can simply stand on the far edge of the screen and launch fireballs at him until he inexplicably turns into an upside-down gray enemy and falls into the lava.
+Or, if you manage to survive all the way to Bowser with your fireballs intact, you can simply stand on the far edge of the screen and launch fireballs at him until he inexplicably turns into a regular enemy and falls into the lava.

 Lesson the Fifth: Accessibility and the Escalation of Challenge